 Interesting, unusual, bold and even comical at times.
-These were the things that set John J Levy’s playing cards apart from his competition and other successful card making family members.
-Levy introduced new courts and new themes into an industry heading across its first plateau during the 1850s and 60s.
+These were the things that set John J. Levy’s playing cards apart from his competition and other successful card making family members.
+Levy introduced new courts, features and themes to a country heading towards troubled times during the 1850s and 60s.

-Born in 1830 in England, John was a true blood nephew of L I Cohen and he was an active member of his extensive playing card making family.
+Born in 1830 in England, John was a nephew of L.I.
+Cohen and he was an active member of his extensive playing card making family.
 Levy’s career has been overshadowed by the great successes of his uncle and brother-in-law Samuel Hart.
 Although he would never reach their monumental heights, it doesn’t mean that his story was any less important.

 Levy Postal Stationery - c1850s